lmachegger/has-to-be-cc/README.md

 ## Description

 has-to-be-cc is an API with an endpoint for calculating the price to a particular chargin process.
-A generated API Documentation using Swagger is accessible at `localhost:3000/swagger`.
+A generated API Documentation using Swagger is accessible at `/swagger`.
+Endpoint for applying rates to cdr is accessible at `/rate`.

 ## Docker